NHL on television in the 2000s: 2006

 Versus averaged a 0.2 Nielsen Media Research household rating, about level with the 2005–06 regular season NHL numbers and its 2006 prime time average.

 Beginning with the 2006 playoffs, Versus simulcast the CBC's coverage of some games, generally first and second round matchups from Western Canada, instead of using their own crews and announcers.
 In the early 1990s, SportsChannel America covered the Stanley Cup playoffs in a similar fashion.
 Versus continued to use CBC and TSN feeds to augment its own playoff coverage, sometimes even picking up a Canadian broadcast of a game involving two American teams.
 (NBCSN, Versus' successor, does so as well - even incorporating coverage from Comcast-owned regional sports networks.)

-In 2006, NBC televised Game 1 of the Eastern Conference Finals between the Sabres and the Carolina Hurricanes on the same day as the Preakness.
+In 2006, NBC televised game one of the Eastern Conference Finals between the Sabres and the Carolina Hurricanes on the same day as the Preakness.
 Before the game, Bill Clement advised the audience that in the event that the game went into overtime, it would be televised on Versus, or OLN as it was known at the time.
 The Sabres won the game in regulation.

-Games 1 and 2 of the Stanley Cup Finals were on OLN, while the remainder of the series was on NBC.
-NBC's broadcast of Game 7 drew a 3.3 rating, a 21% drop from ABC's 4.2 for Game 7 in 2004.
-However, some NBC affiliates didn't air Game 7 live.
+Games 1 and 2 of the Stanley Cup Final were on OLN, while the remainder of the series was on NBC.
+NBC's broadcast of game seven drew a 3.3 rating, a 21% drop from ABC's 4.2 for game seven in 2004.
+However, some NBC affiliates didn't air game seven live.
 Overall, NBC had an average rating of 2.3 for its five telecasts of the final, down 12% from ABC's 2004 average.